gespona/gespona.github.io/_posts/2020-10-01-covid-back-to-office.md

 date: 2020-10-01 10:00:00
 description: Right now in the middle of uncertainity it's kind of controversial topic.
 Let's write down some thoughts to review in the future with some perspective
 featured_image: '/images/office.jpg'
-tags: [Culture, Company, Leadership, Covid, WFH, Remote]
+tags: [Culture, Company, Leadership, Covid, WFH, Remote, SE]
 ---

 ## Work at home vs Living at office